Adamage/tutorials/simple_applications/tensorflow2/mnist/README.md

 #### Data loading

 We are ready to start loading the data.
 In this tutorial, we take a look at the MNIST dataset.
-It contains b&w images (1 channel) of handwritten digits 0-9, which have a size of 28 x 28 pixels.
-This dataset is available in the keras dataset repository.
+It contains black and white images (1 channel) of handwritten digits 0-9, which have a size of 28 x 28 pixels.
+This dataset is available in the Keras dataset repository.

 ```python